 It is caused by a bacterium, called H. pylori, which has been identified as the main etiological factor of an ulcer.
 There are certain factors that increase your risk of getting an ulcer or aggravating an existing one.

-Symptoms of peptic ulcer – stomach and duodenal
+Symptoms of peptic ulcer in men and women

 The symptoms and signs of an ulcer, when present are classic and invariable.
+Symptoms are more commonly seen in females and usually after the age of 40 years.
 They are explained below:

 It is a burning or gnawing type of pain and the timing of the pain varies in gastric and duodenal ulcers.
 This is the most common peptic ulcer symptom

-As far as the gastric ulcer symptoms are concerned, the pain is felt immediately after meals because of the secretion of the gastric acid to aid digestion.
-In case of duodenal ulcer symptoms, the pain is felt 2 to 4 hours after the meals.
+In the case of a gastric (stomach) ulcer, the pain is felt within 15 to 30 minutes after meals because of the secretion of gastric acid to aid digestion.
+In the case of duodenal ulcer symptoms, the pain is felt 2 to 4 hours after the meals.
+Nocturnal pain is common with duodenal ulcers.

 In both cases, the pain may last for a few minutes to a few hours.
 It may disappear and reappear after a few days or weeks.